 In the second half of the thirteenth or early fourteenth century, probably due to damage after an unknown attack, it was decided to rebuild the castle.
 In the southern part of the upper castle, an elongated, rectangular house was erected, built with the use of an old defensive wall.
 From the outside, it was reinforced with massive buttresses.
 The gatehouse was also strengthened, the walls of which reached 4 meters thick at the base and dimensions in the plan 12.5 x 13.5 meters.
 In the courtyard next to gatehuse a deep pit was carved, acting as a water tank or a defensive pit.
 Water supply must have been a big problem on the high rock of the castle, as diging such a deep well was impossible.
 A total of four rainwater tanks cut into stone were discovered, into which water flowed also through channels specially carved into the walls and rocks.
 The largest of them ran at the base of the entire length of the front wall of the upper castle.

 During the late Middle Ages, the former outer bailey was transformed into a terrace of the middle ward, closed by a simple defensive wall.
-Originally there were a timber economic buildings, as there was no place in the upper castle, especially for stables, granaries, houses for servants, etc. During the reconstruction from 1540 – 1551, the lower ward was enlarged with two massive pentagonal towers/bastions (the western Bebekova Tower and the eastern Perényi Tower), and the upper ward with a powerful semi-cylindrical cannon tower (by M.Bóna and M.Plaček it is dated to the end of the 15th century).
+Originally there were a timber economic buildings, as there was no place in the upper castle, especially for stables, granaries, houses for servants, etc. During the reconstruction from 1540 – 1551, the lower ward was enlarged with two massive pentagonal towers/bastions (the western Bebek Tower and the eastern Perényi Tower), and the upper ward with an already mentioned powerful semi-cylindrical cannon tower (by M.Bóna and M.Plaček it is dated to the end of the 15th century).
 The entrance to the castle took place then through a rocky corridor with carved stairs on the west side of the castle.
 Around 1600, the defense was strengthened by two more cylindrical towers on the south-eastern and south-western part of the castle.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.